 It's time to start building the future border workforce.
-Border agencies should assess workforce skills now to understand how ready they are to enable this experience shift.
-New skills and significant cultural changes are both essential.
+Organizations engaged in activities at Canadian borders should assess workforce skills now to understand how ready they are to enable this predicted experience shift.

+Both new skills and significant cultural changes are essential.

 Today, agents ensure compliance and uphold regulations.
 In 2030, border workforces will need to balance enforcement with an enhanced customer service ethos.
-Rather than build experiences based on generic personas, they will need to center their efforts on trader and traveler mindsets at different phases of the journey.
+Rather than build experiences based on generic personas, they will need to center their efforts on trade chain partner and traveller mindsets at different phases of the journey.

-They will need to serve a largely digitally fluent population, interpreting data, training AI and designing personalized, digital experiences that meet stakeholders' needs and desires.
+Border services organizations will need to serve a largely digitally fluent population.
+This requires interpreting data, training AI and designing personalized, digital experiences that meet stakeholders' needs.

-Doing this requires new skillsets and roles-from psychologists and sociologists to digital strategists, data scientists and designers.
+Doing this requires new skillsets and roles-from psychologists and sociologists to digital strategists, data scientists and experience designers.
 It also takes new approaches to recruitment and learning.
-This shift will mean competing with (and learning from) the private sector and other government agencies for highly sought-after skills in a very competitive talent landscape.
-What's more, executive leaders will need to sharpen their partnership skills, building relationships beyond traditional agency boundaries.
+This shift will mean competing with (and learning from) other industries and sectors for highly sought-after skills in a very competitive talent landscape.
+What's more, executive leaders will need to sharpen their partnership skills, building new relationships with diverse organizations who are positioned to actively contribute new and evolving perspectives and solutions.

-As key as digital technology is to streamlining border experiences, travelers still appreciate the human touch.
-In fact, 60% still want some form of human interactions at the border in the future.
+As key as digital technology is to streamlining border experiences, Canadian travellers still appreciate the human touch.
+In fact, around two thirds still want some form of human interactions at the border in the future.